 As above.
 Additionally the building will have been cleaned just before the service.

-The church is now open daily for private prayer.
+The church remains open dawn-dusk daily for private prayer.

 A comprehensive risk assessment is available if you would like further detail.

 Can we sing?

 Yes - please do!